jon-jacky/Piety/doc/baremachine.md

 contained personal computers.
 Porting MicroPython to a larger computer would likely take as much work as porting CPython to the same bare machine, but would only result in a nonstandard implementation with an incomplete standard library.
-And yet, and yet ... compilation to native code and inline assembler code is intriguing.
+And yet ... compilation to native code and inline assembler code is intriguing.

 Running Python on UEFI or a Unikernel seems to provide no advantages over